pariasm/bm4d-of/README.txt

-% NL-Bayes image denoising.
+% NL-Bayes video denoising.

 # ABOUT

-* Author    : Marc Lebrun <marc.lebrun.ik@gmail.com>
+* Author    : Pablo Arias <pariasm@gmail.com>
-* Copyright : (C) 2013 IPOL Image Processing On Line http://www.ipol.im/
+* Copyright : (C) 2015 IPOL Image Processing On Line http://www.ipol.im/
 * Licence   : GPL v3+, see GPLv3.txt

 # OVERVIEW

-This source code provides an implementation of the NL-Bayes image denoising.
+This source code provides an implementation of the NL-Bayes video denoising.

 # UNIX/LINUX/MAC USER GUIDE

-The code is compilable on Unix/Linux and Mac OS.
+The code is compilable on Unix/Linux and Mac OS (not tested!).

 - Compilation.
 Automated compilation requires the make program.